redhat-developer/lsp4ij/docs/LSPSupport.md

 }
 ```

-Here is an example for client-side on-type formatting with that configuration showing automatic indentation of a
+Here is an example of client-side on-type formatting with that configuration showing automatic indentation of a
 statement continuation when the completion trigger character `.` is typed and automatic formatting of an entire code
 block when the closing brace character `}` is typed for a surrounding conditional statement:

 ![Client-side on-type formatting](./images/lsp-support/clientSideOnTypeFormatting.gif)

-#### Server-side / Client-side On-Type Formatting Relationship
+#### Server-side / client-side on-Type formatting relationship

 If server-side on-type formatting is supported by the language server and enabled _and_ client-side on-type formatting
 is enabled for specific trigger characters, _only client-side on-type formatting will be applied_ when those specific